FlachyJoe/FCPDWorkbench/README.md

 ## Requirements

 The PySide2 Python bindings for Qt5 Network is required.
-Linux users ca install python3-pyside2.qtnetwork
+Linux users can install python3-pyside2.qtnetwork package.

 External libraries are needed for Pure-Data :
 * [list-abs](https://puredata.info/downloads/list-abs)